payoubi/payoubi.github.io/_publications/2019_Malekmakan_Shahir_Ayoubi.md

 ---
-title: "Investigation of liquefaction-induced lateral spreading of gently sloping grounds using a variable permeability model"
+title: "Investigation of Liquefaction-Induced Lateral Spreading of Gently Sloping Grounds Using a Variable Permeability Model"
 collection: publications
 excerpt: ''
 date: 2019-01-01